Kingdom of Jerusalem: Geographic boundaries

 At first, the kingdom was little more than a loose collection of towns and cities captured during the First Crusade, but at its height in the mid-12th century, the kingdom encompassed roughly the territory of modern-day Israel, Palestine, and the southern half of Lebanon, including Beirut.
 From the Mediterranean Sea, the kingdom extended in a thin strip of land from Beirut in the north to the Sinai Desert in the south; into modern Jordan and Syria in the east, and towards Egypt in the west.
 Three other Crusader states founded during and after the First Crusade were located further north: the County of Edessa (1097–1144), the Principality of Antioch (1098–1268), and the County of Tripoli (1109–1289).
-While all three were independent, they were closely tied to Jerusalem.
-Beyond these to the north and west lay the states of Armenian Cilicia and the Byzantine Empire, with which Jerusalem had a close relationship in the twelfth century.
-Further east, various Muslim emirates were located which were ultimately allied with the Abbasid caliph in Baghdad.
-The kingdom was ruled by King Aimery of Lusignan (1197–1205), the King of Cyprus, another crusader state founded during the Third Crusade.
-Dynastic ties also strengthened with Tripoli, Antioch, and Armenia.
-The kingdom was soon increasingly dominated by the Italian city-states of Venice and Genoa.
+While all were independent, they were closely tied to Jerusalem.
+Beyond these to the north and west lay the states of Armenian Cilicia and the Byzantine Empire, with which Jerusalem had a close relationship in the 12th century.
+Further east, various Muslim emirates were ultimately allied with the Abbasid Caliphate in Baghdad.
+The kingdom was increasingly dominated by the Italian city-states of Venice and Genoa.
+Their naval strength was essential for transporting troops, food, and goods, and their financial resources were often decisive in sustaining the kingdom's military campaigns.
+As the kingdom's dependence on maritime support grew, so did the influence of the Italian republics in local politics, diplomacy, and economic life.
+While they never ruled the kingdom directly, Venice and Genoa effectively shaped its policies and priorities, making the crusader state increasingly reliant on their power.

 The Holy Roman Emperor, Frederick II (reigned 1220–1250), had ambitions in the Crusader state, claiming the kingdom by marriage, but his presence sparked a civil war (1228–1243) among the kingdom's nobility.
 The kingdom became little more than a pawn in the politics and warfare of the Ayyubid and Mamluk dynasties in Egypt, as well as the Khwarezmian and Mongol invaders.
 As a relatively minor kingdom, it received little financial or military support from Europe; despite numerous small expeditions, Europeans generally proved unwilling to undertake an expensive journey to the east for an apparently losing cause.
-The Mamluk sultans Baibars (reigned 1260–1277) and al-Ashraf Khalil (reigned 1290–1293) eventually reconquered all the remaining crusader strongholds, culminating in the destruction of Acre in 1291.
+The Mamluk sultans Baibars (reigned 1260–1277) and al-Ashraf Khalil (reigned 1290–1293) eventually reconquered all the remaining Crusader strongholds, culminating in the destruction of Acre in 1291.